Highlights for flurazepam

 - Parkinson's disease

-- an unusual or allergic reaction to flurazepam, other benzodiazepines, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to flurazepam, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant